 Your diesel engine has a familiar rumble, but a high-pitched whistling or a metallic grinding sound is not part of its normal soundtrack.
 These noises often signal that the turbo's internal components are damaged or wearing out.
 A siren-like whine can mean the compressor wheel is scraping against the housing, which is a serious problem.
 Often, these issues start small.
 For example, something as simple as a dirty air filter can be a primary reason turbos fail.
 If you hear any new, strange sounds coming from under the hood, it's time to get a professional opinion.

-Excessive Smoke or Oil Leaks
+Noticing Excessive Smoke or Oil Leaks?

 A puff of smoke on startup might be normal, but continuous, thick smoke coming from your exhaust is a major red flag.
 If you see blue or grayish smoke, it often means oil is burning, which can happen when the turbo's seals have failed and oil is leaking into your exhaust system.
 You might also spot visible oil leaks around the turbocharger itself.
 If you notice any of these problems with your diesel engine, it's important to get it checked right away.
 These symptoms can point to significant turbocharger damage that needs immediate attention to prevent further harm to your engine.